mooingcow/Obsidian/SMW Notes/Chapter 4 - Deploying and Managing DNS & Group Policy.md

 2. Local DNS gives an immediate answer when:
 	- It is the authoritative server for that domain
 	- Local DNS has the required info from its cache
-3. Local DNS looks up the IP address of the correct **authoritative server** from one of the **root servers** (root servers addresses are built into DNS installation)
+3. Local DNS looks up the IP address of the TLD server from one of the **root servers** (root servers addresses are built into DNS installation)
-4. Local DNS acts as a client to visit multiple authoritative DNS servers to get the final answer (aka **Iterative Lookup**)
+5. Local DNS acts as a client to visit multiple authoritative DNS servers to get the final answer (aka **Iterative Lookup**)
-5. Once the correct authoritative server is identified, Local DNS contacts the remote DNS directly and gets the required info
+6. Once the correct **authoritative server** is identified, Local DNS contacts the remote DNS directly and gets the required info
 ---

 ## Additional DNS Server Roles